PAT Testing in London

 PAT testing for landlords

-Are you a landlord looking for a PAT testing company to hire?
-Since it is recommended in England for landlords to do this, we can help you with periodic PAT testing of your rental property to ensure that the tenants’ safety is well guaranteed and that all electrical faults are detected and corrected before they degenerate.
+It is recommended in England for landlords to do PAT testing.
+We help with periodic PAT testing of your rental property to ensure that the tenants’ safety is well guaranteed and that all electrical faults are detected and corrected.

 PAT testing for offices